 - 1. Select the IED node in Plant Structure in Project Explorer. - 2.
 Click the Report Controls tab. - 3.
 Right-click the area containing the existing report control blocks and select New to add a new report control block.

-Figure 58: Adding a new report control block
+Figure 59: Adding a new report control block

 - 4. Browse to LLN0 under LD0 to define where to place the report control block. - 5.
-Give a unique name to the report control block. - 6.
-In the drop-down list, select the previously created data set to link with the GCB.
+Give a unique name to the report control block.